aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/read-features-from-mapinfo-interchange/_index.md

 - MapInfo Interchange reading
 schemas:
 - type: TechArticle
-  headline: How to Read MapInfo MIF Files in .NET with Aspose.GIS
+  headline: MapInfo MIF Files in .NET
   description: Learn how to read MapInfo MIF files in .NET using Aspose.GIS – step‑by‑step
     guide to read features from MapInfo Interchange files.
   dateModified: '2026-06-15'
   author: Aspose
 - type: HowTo
-  name: How to Read MapInfo MIF Files in .NET with Aspose.GIS
+  name: MapInfo MIF Files in .NET
   description: Learn how to read MapInfo MIF files in .NET using Aspose.GIS – step‑by‑step
     guide to read features from MapInfo Interchange files.
   steps: